jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 collective non-Newtonian gravitational effects due to all physical species.
 As demonstrated in the paper on
-":doc:`Fully relativistic treatment of light neutrinos in 𝘕-body simulations </publications>`", this metric species might be numerically realized as a (fictitious) linear energy density field, the *Newtonian* gravity from which implements exactly the missing general relativistic corrections.
+":doc:`Fully relativistic treatment of light neutrinos in 𝘕-body simulations </publications>`", this metric species might be numerically realised as a (fictitious) linear energy density field, the *Newtonian* gravity from which implements exactly the missing general relativistic corrections.